paulgolter/blender-pipeline-integration/README.md

 bpy.context.scene.my_settings.my_float
 >>> 0.0
 ```
-Property Groups are versy useful to as the name says 'group' multiple properties together.
+Property Groups are versy useful to, as the name says, 'group' multiple properties together.
 You can also nest them in to each other.

 >**_In a Pipeline_**: you would usually register one property group on the required type and store all your properties inside that group to keep things nice and tidy!